Your cookie preferences

 To check which version your phone is running, open your Android phone’s Settings app, scroll down to 'About Phone' and tap the screen.

-When you turn on your new iPhone, you'll automatically begin the set-up process during which you'll be asked if you want to import information from an Android phone.
+Once you've done that the device starts an automated set-up process, which will ask if you want to import information from an Android phone.

-On your old Android phone, open up the Move to iOS app, and when prompted enter the authentication code.
+On your old Android phone, open up the Move to iOS app and when prompted, tap in the authentication code.

 This will then create a wireless connection between your old and new phones, meaning they can talk to each other.
 The switch is now ready to begin.